Contemporary-Physicslab/Demolab/book/book/0 introduction/demolab.md

 (how-we-work)=
 ## How we Work
-We consider our ***Demonstration Room*** as a shop and we sell demonstrations.
+We consider our ***Demonstration Room*** as a shop and we sell our demonstrations for free.
 We seduce professors to use our facilities and expertise.
 We need to seduce them because professors are not familiar with all the ideas available and they certainly have no time to investigate all the possibilities that exist.

 1. we have many demos in stock
 2. we know the physics